 la rosiere skiers on piste

-La Rosière piste map
+La Rosière ski resort piste map

 Located in the Haute Tarentaise in the French Alps, La Rosière is a high-altitude ski resort on the Italian border, forming part of the Espace San Bernardo ski area, which links France with La Thuile in Italy.
 This unique cross-border domain offers over 150 km of pistes, combining wide sunny slopes on the French side with more varied, north-facing terrain in Italy.
 The ski area stretches from around 1,200 m to 2,800 m, providing reliable snow conditions throughout the winter season.

-La Rosière piste ski map
+La Rosière ski piste map

 La Rosiere-Espace San Bernardo piste map

-La Rosière ski area
+La Rosière ski slopes

-La Rosière-Espace San Bernardo ski area overview
+La Rosière ski resort overview

 • Resort height: 1,176 m